Running actions#

 SAMSON.runCommand("nsl: receptor or ligand")

-Show residues in bindings sites as licorice#
+Show residues in binding sites as licorice#

 # clear the current selection